microsoft/pai/pai-management/doc/cluster-bootup.md

 There are two ways to prepare the above 4 PAI configuration files.
 The first one is to prepare them manually.
 The description of each field in these configuration files can be found in [A Guide For Cluster Configuration](how-to-write-pai-configuration.md).

 If you want to deploy PAI in single box environment, please refer to [Single Box Deployment](single-box-deployment.md) to edit configuration files.

+#### How to check
+check all configruation items of the 4 files are correct.

 ### Step 2.
 Boot up Kubernetes <a name="step-2"></a>